 New exhibits debuting at the Uptown location include Foragers, a colorful four-story-tall window installation; a collection of works by de´Angelo Dia in the “Constellation CLT” series; and In Vivid Color, an exhibit featuring four innovative contemporary artists– Gisela Colon, Spencer Finch, Jennifer Steinkamp, and Summer Wheat.

 Tickets will be sold in multiple time slots and rates start at $15 for adults, $10 for college students and seniors (65+), $6 for kids (5-17), and free for kids 4 and under.

 For more information, visit mintmuseum.org.

-The three Discovery Place museums in the Charlotte area will reopen to the public on September 23 (Discovery Place Kids in Huntersville), and September 26 (Discovery Place Science in Uptown and Discovery Place Nature in Freedom Park).
+The three Discovery Place museums in the Charlotte area reopened in September.
 Discovery Place Science and Discovery Place Nature will be open Saturdays and Sundays from 9:30 a.m. to 4:30 p.m. while Discovery Place Kids will be open Wednesday through Sunday under the same hours.
 Each location will reopen at a reduced capacity.

 Guests and employees will be required to wear masks and consent to a contactless temperature check and health screen before entry.
 Directional signage and sanitizer stations have been placed around each museum location to maintain social distancing and cleanliness guidelines.
 Employees will be cleaning all the exhibits thoroughly, with some remaining closed on a rotating basis to undergo the cleaning process.